yq-gui/Astro_logs/README.md

-# Astro logs
+# Astro logs by yq-gui
-Author: yq-gui
+- Author: yq-gui
+- Email: guiyq.thu@gmail.com

-3 kinds of notes are recorded orgnized by year:
+Here are 2 kinds of notes which will berecorded.
+In each file name by year, there are:
 ## Astroph_reading
-Notes about Astro-ph reading.
-## Reports and talks
-Notes about reports and talks.
+- "astroph-xxxx.md": notes about **Astro-ph reading**.
-## Work log
+## Talks
-Notes about works every week.
+- "Talks_Colloquium.md": notes about talks in **colloquium** once a week held by DoA.
+- "Talks_Galaxy_and_Cosmology.md": notes about talks related to **galaxy and cosmology** which isn't in colloquium.
+- "Talks_Others.md": notes about talks not related to galaxy and cosmology **in other astronomical fields** which isn't in colloquium.
+- "Talks_StudentSeminar.md": notes about talks in **student seminar** once a week in the class.